 Lists

 USLM 1.0 does not have a model for lists.
 It depends on an external namespace (XHTML) for them.
 Lists are common, and the requirements are subtly different from XHTML.
-Thus it was determined that USLM 2.0 needs to have a simple model for them.
+Thus, it was determined that USLM 2.0 needs to have a simple model for them.
 The relevant elements are:

 list, listHeading, listItem, listContent